lidamsoukaina/Unsupervised_Time_Series_Imputation/README.md

 mkdir data trained_models/AE trained_models/convAE trained_models/LSTM_AE trained_models/TS
 ```
 6. Add the csv file 'household_power_consumption.csv' to `data` folder (link to the csv https://drive.google.com/drive/folders/10OYuhaT3nEaJmoGJLNMzOiSVPCtMJJtW?usp=sharing)
-splited to train, val and test sets
-(to test our used datasets, it is accessible through the link: https://drive.google.com/drive/folders/10OYuhaT3nEaJmoGJLNMzOiSVPCtMJJtW?usp=sharing)

 **Remark**:
 If you want to use your own dataset, you need to add it to the `data` folder as 3 csv file (train, val and test) and edit the `config.yaml` file.